-What are the pros and cons of pop ads?
+What are the pros and cons of pop traffic ads?

 One feature of pop ads is that it provides traffic differently for both mobile and desktop.
 The traffic could be purchased for as low as a dollar per 1,000.

-On the other hand, like many pop sources, pop ads provide plenty of low-quality traffic.
+On the other hand, like many pop sources, pop up traffic provide plenty of low-quality traffic.
 They have also deemed a blind network and will often pass a website ID only than showing the actual referrer.

 You will find nearly 300-400 advertisers for every country that you’ll need to compete with.
 Each of them is looking for a business for the next jackpot.

-What are the types of offers available with pop ads?
+What are the types of offers available with pop traffic ads?

 It’s crucial to know the different offer types which are normally seen on such networks.
 Here are some of them: